WeijianLiang/WeijianLiang.github.io/_pages/cv.md

 * Meritorious Winner in The Mathematical Contest in Modeling (MCM), 2014
 * Miscellaneous scholarships and awards at SYSU, 2012 ~ 2016

-Journal reviewer
+Academic serving
 -----
+* Secretary, The 17th International Conference of the International Association for Computer Methods and Advances in Geomechanics (IACMAG), Dec 18 - 21, 2025, Hong Kong.
+* Secretary, International Symposium on Innovations in Geotechnical Engineering towards Sustainability (IGES2023), Nov 30 - Dec 4, 2023, Hong Kong.
+* Journal review:
   * Computers and Geotechnics
   * Journal of Rock Mechanics and Geotechnical Engineering
   * Engineering Computations
   * Soils and Foundations
   * International Journal of Geomechanics
   * Journal of Zhejiang University - SCIENCE A
   * International Journal for Numerical and Analytical Methods in Geomechanics
   * Transportation Geotechnics
+  * Journal of the Brazilian Society of Mechanical Sciences and Engineering

 <body>